Chapter 4734-8 Chiropractic Physicians

 (C) All diagnostic studies performed or ordered by a chiropractic physician shall be documented in the patient's health care record.
-A report shall accompany each diagnostic procedure performed by the chiropractic physician.
+A report shall accompany each diagnostic procedure performed or ordered by the chiropractic physician.

 (D) Records, including x-ray films shall be maintained on site for current patients and may be stored off-site for former patients.
 Records shall be maintained in a safe, confidential, and secure location.
-Patient records shall be destroyed in a confidential manner, such as shredding or burning, and the records retention schedule is as follows:
+Patient records shall be destroyed in a confidential manner, such as shredding or burning, and retained as follows:

-(1) Five years beyond when a patient either terminates care or is discharged from care by the chiropractic physician;
+(1) Five years from the last date of clinical encounter when a patient either terminates care or is dismissed from care by the chiropractic physician;

-(2) Records pertaining to minors shall be maintained for two years beyond the minor's eighteenth birthday, or five years from the termination of care, whichever is longer;
+(2) Records pertaining to minors shall be maintained for two years beyond the minor's eighteenth birthday, or five years from the last date of clinical encounter, whichever is longer;

-(3) Records which contain information pertinent to contemplated or ongoing legal proceedings which the chiropractic physician has knowledge or notice of shall be kept for two years beyond the conclusion of the legal proceedings, or five years from the termination of care, whichever is longer;
+(3) Records containing information pertinent to contemplated or ongoing legal proceedings which the chiropractic physician has knowledge or notice of shall be kept for two years beyond the conclusion of the legal proceedings, or five years from the last date of clinical encounter, whichever is longer;

 (A) A chiropractic physician shall conduct an appropriate evaluation of a patient prior to initiating treatment.
 Such evaluation shall include at a minimum the following elements: